M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 \subsubsection{Attitude Determination \& Control}

-For attitude determination, each spacecraft will use two star trackers.
+For attitude determination, each spacecraft will use an inertial measurement unit (IMU) in combination with two star trackers.
+The star trackers are utilized for periodical IMU calibration, and they offer a redundant means of attitude determination.
 The SWO carries four reaction wheels for standard attitude and pointing control and a total of twelve thrusters: one main thruster for orbital insertions and major orbital maneuvers accompanied by eleven smaller thrusters for attitude control and minor orbital maneuvers.
 Each of the spin stabilized MFOs will also carry twelve thrusters in a similar configuration.

 The high gain antenna of the SWO requires a pointing to Earth with \textless\,\ang{0.3} error for downlink mode.
 The HGA can be pointed semi-independently from the rest of the SWO spacecraft body.
 The low gain dipole antennas of all the spacecraft are required to maintain an alignment with the normal of the orbital plane with \textless\,\ang{30} of error in order to obtain a data link between the SWO and the MFOs.